Henrik Fisker is back with a souped up Mustang

 LOS ANGELES A year after the government-backed electric car company bearing his name filed for bankruptcy, Henrik Fisker is back.

-The carbon fiber-bodied "super Mustang" will debut at the Los Angeles Auto Show just three months after Fisker approached Galpin President Beau Boeckmann with sketches for the vehicle, which they have dubbed "Rocket."
+The carbon fibre-bodied "super Mustang" will debut at the Los Angeles Auto Show just three months after Fisker approached Galpin President Beau Boeckmann with sketches for the vehicle, which they have dubbed "Rocket."

 The debut marks a sort of revival for Fisker, who resigned as chief executive of Fisker Automotive in March of 2013 after clashing with the board of directors over strategy.
 He has since stayed out of the limelight.